ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 already existed,
 but I wasn't storing assets source files in any VCS.

-So, during v0.5 development I've created another repo for assets sources:
+So, during v0.5 development, I've created another repo for assets sources:
 [ozkriff/zemeroth_assets_src](https://github.com/ozkriff/zemeroth_assets_src).
 The two key files of this repo are: [atlas.svg] and [export.py].

 The atlas contains all sprites in one file.
 Each sprite is stored as a named group.
-As the game isn't that much art heavy, using one file for all visual assets looks fitting, because it:
+As the game isn't that much art heavy, using one file for all visual assets looks fitting, because of it:

 - simplifies sharing parts of sprites and mockups creation;
-- avoids complications of linking/embedding multiple svg files together (you need to manually edit xml do to this properly as far as I know).
+- avoids complications of linking/embedding multiple SVG files together (you need to manually edit XML do to this properly as far as I know).

-The export script is quite simple, it just calls inkscape using its CLI interface and tells what named group needs to be exported to PNGs.
+The export script is quite simple, it just calls Inkscape using its CLI interface and tells what named group needs to be exported to PNGs.
 It boils down to: